palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 ## Consequences

+#### BLOCK_FOR_AT_MOST Behaviour

+After implementation of Phase I, lock requests that block for less than the idle timeout, or that are `BLOCK_INDEFINITELY` will behave correctly.
+However, lock requests that block for more than the idle timeout will be incorrect:

+1. Client A acquires lock L and repeatedly refreshes it
+2. (T = 0) Client B blocks on L; it wants to block for at most 45 seconds.
+3. (T = 30) Client B receives a `BlockingTimeoutException`, and retries - it blocks again on L for at most 45 seconds
+4. (T = 30k, for positive integer k) Client B receives a `BlockingTimeoutException` and retries on L...

+They will actually behave like `BLOCK_INDEFINITELY` requests unless the client retries correctly, by suitably reducing the blocking duration of lock requests when retrying.
+We can implement this by having lock service clients modify their lock requests on retrying, though that should be the subject of a separate ADR.

+#### Exceptions

 Exception serialization was changed.
 Previously, if contacting a node that was not the leader we would send a 503 with an empty response; otherwise, we would throw a `FeignException` with the underlying cause and stack trace as a string.
 We now serialize `NotCurrentLeaderException` and the new `BlockingTimeoutException` in a manner compatible with the Palantir [http-remoting library](https://github.com/palantir/http-remoting/), and throw an `AtlasDbRemoteException` including serialized information about said exception.

+#### Fairness and Starvation

 Lock requests were previously fair - that is, if thread A blocks on acquiring the `LockServerSync` for a given lock before thread B, then under normal circumstances (barring exceptions, interruption or leader election),